-The biggest, baddest RTW to do list
+The biggest, baddest long-term travel to-do list

 1 + year until departure: big pictures stuff